dbos-inc/dbos-hackathon/README.md

 If everything was installed correctly, the app should prompt you:

 ```
-Would you like to index Apple financial documents? (y/n):
+Would you like to index Apple financial documents from the beginning? (y/n):
 ```

 This will start indexing documents -- but it is not reliable yet and can randomly crash!